Daniel-Mietchen/datascience/data-driven-journalism.md

 * [Science journalism at the end of the line?](http://ways.org/en/blogs/2009/jun/28/science_journalism_at_the_end_of_the_line)
 > Science journalists could enrich their current "scientists found out" reports with some of the "scientists are investigating - let's see how they do it!" variant, or reports on topics like animal rights in research with more pertinent data.
 Finally, the public would benefit from all of this - shorter research cycles, more efficient use of research funds, and a better understanding of what it actually means when scientists "found out" or "are investigating" something.

-# Examples of science journalism
+# Examples of science journalism m
 ## using data
 * [The History Of Europe Lies In British People's DNA](http://www.buzzfeed.com/christinekenneally/the-history-of-europe-lies-in-british-peoples-dna)
 * [Doing Journalism with Data](http://datadrivenjournalism.net/)